-This matter proceeded by way of a written Report to Council dated March 28, 2022 (the "Report").
+This matter proceeded by way of a written Report to Council dated April 22, 2022 (the "Report").
 The Report was forwarded to the Agent for review, and to allow the Agent an opportunity to provide the Council with any further evidence or submissions by way of Addendum.

-The AIC conducted an Errors and Omissions ("E&O") audit in February 2022, which sought to verify that E&O coverage was in place, following the expiration date noted in the licensees' 2020/2021 renewal application.
+The AIC conducted an errors and omissions ("E&O") audit in February 2022, which sought to verify that E&O coverage was in place, following the expiration date noted in the licensees' 2020/2021 renewal application.
 The auditees were selected at random and asked to provide proof of current E&O coverage, in compliance with s.
 465 of the Act and s.
 33 and s.
 35 of the Insurance Agents and Adjusters Regulation, AR 122/01 (the "Regulation").
-The Agent was selected as an auditee and, in this instance, was asked to provide proof of current E&O coverage.
+The Agent was selected at random and, in this instance, was asked to provide proof of current E&O coverage.

-The Agent held Life and Accident and Sickness ("A&S") certificates of authority during the period of December 13, 2013, to March 24, 2022, when the Agent's certificates of authority were suspended due to the Agent's failure to provide current E&O coverage in accordance with s.
+The Agent held Life and Accident and Sickness ("A&S") certificates of authority during the period of February 21, 2017, to April 8, 2022, when the Agent's certificates of authority were suspended due the failure to provide current E&O coverage in accordance with s.
 478(2) of the Act.

-On February 1, 2022, the AIC emailed the Demand to the Agent which provided a deadline of March 8, 2022, to produce the required proof of E&O coverage.
-On February 15, February 22, March 1 and March
+Various correspondences were sent to the Agent between February 1 and March 9, 2022.